-4. Use anger to energize appropriate boundary setting Anger is an energizing emotion that can be harnessed in a positive way to establish and set appropriate boundaries with people who are perceived to be emotionally unsafe and who have been the primary source(s) of rejection in your life.
-Setting healthy boundaries as a form of damage control is an important task in the counseling relationship.
+- 5. Use anger to energize appropriate boundary setting.
+Anger is an energizing emotion that can be harnessed in a positive way to establish and set appropriate boundaries with people who are perceived to be emotionally unsafe and who have been the primary source(s) of rejection in your life.
+Setting healthy boundaries as a form of damage control is an important task in the therapeutic relationship. - 6.
+Identify inaccurate beliefs related to rejection and replace them with accurate beliefs.